NadineDaum/skip-song-prediction/README.md

 # Skip Song Prediction ML Model

 This project implements an end-to-end workflow to predict whether a user will skip a song within a music-streaming session.
 It combines SQL-based feature engineering with baseline machine-learning models.
 The aim is clarity, transparency & a realistic small-scale workflow.
-Nothing over-engineered, but grounded in applied ML practice.

 ## Overview
 Skip prediction is an essential behavioral signal in music-streaming recommendation systems.
 Predicting which songs users are likely to skip enables more accurate ranking models, better session sequencing, and more responsive personalization strategies.